Ear Reshaping Surgery Fort Worth

 Adults and children are usually awake and walking around within a few hours of surgery.
 The head will be wrapped in a bulky bandage immediately following surgery to ensure the best molding and healing of the ear(s).
 The ears may throb or ache for a few days, but this can be relieved by oral pain medication.
 Within a few days, the bulky bandages will be replaced by a lighter head dressing similar to a headband.
 Be sure to follow the directions for wearing this dressing, especially at night.
 Stitches are usually removed, or will dissolve, in about 1 week.

 Any activity in which the ear might be bent should be avoided for approximately one month.
-Most adults can go back to work about five days after surgery.
-Children can go back to school after seven days or so, if they’re careful about playground activity.
+Most adults can go back to work about 5 days after surgery.
+Children can go back to school after a week or so, if they’re careful about playground activity.
 You may want to ask your child’s teacher to keep an eye on the child for a few weeks.